 Consolidated sleep is an uninterrupted sleep.
 A child or baby that sleeps 12 hours a night but wakes 6 times, will not be getting the rest that they need.
 Everybody has brief awakenings overnight – which are totally normal.
 As adults, we may adjust our pillow or pull up our blanket then go back to sleep.
 For a baby, they may make a few quiet vocalizations and then return to sleep.
 If your baby or child wakes up and cries, calls out for parents or gets up and comes into your room, then they are not getting the consolidated sleep they need.
 In fact, neither are you.
 A goal should be to teach your child to be able to return to sleep when they wake from their brief awakenings, which will lead them, and you, to be able to have consolidated sleep.
 This feeds into my next goal.

 Teach self-soothing skills.

-A baby, or child, who can fall asleep by themselves at the beginning of the night and can put themselves back to sleep without help from their parents have learnt self soothing skills.
-Contrary to popular belief, being able to do this is actually a learnt skill and doesn’t come naturally.
+A baby, or child, who can fall asleep by themselves at the beginning of the night and can put themselves back to sleep without help from their parents have learned self-soothing skills.
+Contrary to popular belief, being able to do this is actually a learned skill and doesn’t come naturally.
 Giving our children the opportunity to get to sleep without rocking, nursing or patting to sleep will set them on the road to sleep independence.

 Babies that always need their parents to help them fall asleep, or return to sleep overnight are likely to continue to need assistance, as they get older.
 They learn to feel that they ‘need’ this help from their parents and have more sustenance to demand it.

 If you would like assistance with 1:1 help to implement all the sleep goals discussed, please do not hesitate to contact me today.
-You can schedule an appointment here.
-Have you had a chance to join my free community where parents come together to discuss child sleep issues?
-Join here!
 Good luck with your sleep goals!